DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/09o-multiple-compose-add-override-attr.markdown

 downloads: []
 ---

-Hai semuanya di materi kali ini kita akan membahas lebih detail tentang multiple compose files.
-Diantaranya

-1. Add & Override attribute in compose files
+Hai semuanya di materi kali ini kita akan membahas lebih detail tentang multiple compose files untuk Add & Override attribute
-2. Multiple compose file for diffreent environment
-3. Administrative tasks

 Using multiple Compose files enables you to customize a Compose application for different environments or different workflows.
 By default, Compose reads two files, a `docker-compose.yml` and an optional `docker-compose.override.yml` file.
 By convention, the `docker-compose.yml` contains your base configuration.
 The override file, as its name implies, can contain configuration overrides for existing services or entirely new services.

 When you use multiple configuration files, you must make sure all paths in the files are relative to the base Compose file (the first Compose file specified with `-f`).
 This is required because override files need not be valid Compose files.
 Override files can contain small fragments of configuration.
 Tracking which fragment of a service is relative to which path is difficult and confusing, so to keep paths easier to understand, all paths must be defined relative to the base file.

-So ok langsung aja kita kepembahasan yang pertama

-## Add & Override attribute in compose files

 Compose copies configurations from the original service over to the local one.
 If a configuration option is defined in both the original service and the local service, the local value replaces or extends the original value.